Atlanta Gladiators

-The Atlanta Gladiators are a professional minor league ice hockey team based in Duluth, Georgia.
+The Atlanta Gladiators are a professional minor league ice hockey team based in the Atlanta metropolitan area.
 The Gladiators play in the South Division of the ECHL's Eastern Conference.
 They play their home games at Gas South Arena, approximately 22 mi northeast of Atlanta.

 The franchise originated as the Mobile Mysticks in 1995.
 They suspended operations in 2002 and moved to Duluth in 2003 where they were originally known as the Gwinnett Gladiators.
 In 2015, they changed their name to the Atlanta Gladiators.
 They were the South Division and American Conference champions in 2006, falling four-games-to-one to the Alaska Aces in the Kelly Cup finals.

 History

 Birth of the Gladiators

 The franchise originated as the Mobile Mysticks who played in Mobile, Alabama, from 1995 to 2002.
 It suspended operations in 2002 due to declining attendance.
 After a year off, Toby Jeffreys, the owner of the Mysticks, relocated his franchise to Gwinnett County, Georgia, in 2003 and was rebranded the Gwinnett Gladiators.
 He then sold minority stakes of the franchise to local business owners to create Gwinnett County Hockey, LLC.
 Jeff Pyle—who served as the Mysticks' head coach starting in 1998—returned to the franchise for their first season.

 The Gladiators made an appearance in the 2006 Kelly Cup Finals, losing to the Alaska Aces in five games.

 On July 13, 2011, Pyle was named head coach of the American Hockey League's Texas Stars.
 The Gladiators announced on August 3, 2011, that John Wroblewski, former assistant coach for the Wheeling Nailers, had been selected to take Pyle's place as the team's head coach.
 The Gladiators won the ECHL South Division in the two years of Wrobelski's tenure.

 On August 7, 2013, Wroblewski was hired by the AHL's Rochester Americans as an assistant coach.
 Rick Emmett, a former defenseman for the Gladiators, took over as head coach.

 Emmett was relieved of his duties as head coach on December 2, 2014.
 At the time, assistant coach, and former Gladiator captain, Andy Brandt was named the interim head coach.
 Brandt would remain the interim head coach through the remainder of the 2014–15 season before being named to head coach on March 21, 2015.
 Former Valpellice Bulldogs head coach Mike Flanagan also joined the coaching staff in December 2014, serving as the team's assistant coach.